Contents: Control ↡ Adjustment ↡

 8. Install the chain tensioner.

-9. Recheck the basic position of the camshafts.
+9. Check the basic position of the camshafts again.
 Repeat the adjustment if necessary.

 10. Install the front camshaft covers.